We are witnessing trailers of future conflicts: Army Chief | Law-Order

 In an address at a seminar, he said India is facing ''unique, substantial and multi-domain'' security challenges and that developments on the northern borders have adequately underscored the requirement of ready and capable forces with an optimal component of boots on the ground backed by modern technology to preserve the country's sovereignty and integrity.

-Without directly naming China and Pakistan, Gen Naravane said that the disputed borders with nuclear-capable neighbors coupled with state-sponsored proxy war were stretching the security apparatus and the resources.
+Without directly naming China and Pakistan, Gen Naravane said that the disputed borders with nuclear-capable neighbours coupled with state-sponsored proxy war were stretching the security apparatus and the resources.

-''We are witnessing trailers of future conflicts.
-These are being enacted daily on the information battlefield, in the networks, and cyberspace.
-They are also being played along unsettled and active borders,'' he said. ''It is for us now to visualize the battlefield contours of tomorrow based on these trailers.
-If you look around, you will realize the reality of today,'' he said.
+''We are already witnessing trailers of future conflicts.
+They are being enacted daily on the information battlefield, in the networks and cyber space.
+They are also being played along, our yet unsettled and active borders,'' he said. ''It is for us to visualise, the battlefield contours of tomorrow, based on these trailers.
+If you look around, you will realise that the sci-fi of yesterday, is the reality of today.
+We too have to leap-frog to the future, skipping many stages, to an entirely new configuration,'' Gen Naravane said.

-The seminar organized by the Centre for Land Warfare Studies (CLAWS) was attended by Air Chief Marshal VR Chaudhari, Navy Chief Admiral R Hari Kumar and defense attaches of several countries.
+The seminar organised by the Centre for Land Warfare Studies (CLAWS) was attended by Air Chief Marshal VR Chaudhari, Navy Chief Admiral R Hari Kumar and defence attaches of several countries.

 Gen Naravane said the developments in Afghanistan have again brought to focus the use of proxies and non-state actors to decisive effect. ''These actors thrive on local conditions, innovatively exploit low-cost options to devastating impact and create conditions that limit the full use of sophisticated capabilities which are available to state,'' he said.
 The Army Chief said India's adversaries will continue to make efforts to achieve their goals against the country.

-In an oblique reference to China, he also said that some nations are challenging the globally accepted norms and the rules-based order.
-This, he said has manifested in various forms that included aggression and opportunistic actions to change the ''status quo'' keeping the threshold below all-out war.
+In an oblique reference to China, he also said that some nations are challenging the globally accepted norms and the rules-based order. ''We have also observed, some nations challenging the globally accepted norms, and the rules based order.
+This challenge has manifested in various forms of, creeping aggression and opportunist actions, to alter the status-quo, keeping the threshold below all out war,'' he said.

+On the ceasefire with Pakistan along the Line of Control with Pakistan, the Army Chief said it continued to hold ''because we have negotiated from a position of strength''.

-Gen Naravane also said that the process of integration of three services through catheterization is already moving ahead under a time-bound plan and the Indian Army is committed to this transformation.
+Gen Naravane also said that the process of integration of three services through theaterisation is already moving ahead under a time-bound plan and the Indian Army is totally committed to this transformation.

 At the same time, Gen Naravane said that the subsequent mid-air interception of incoming missiles by the US and UAE forces is equally defining.